 The rest of the surfaces, including the sides and top, also had veneer that was cracked, bubbling, and lifting.
 The owner had put a fresh topcoat, but it was still pretty evident damage was there.

 Not to mention that those modern pulls also didn’t fit in the holes and I can’t stand fake brass. ha!
 So, this little gem qualified for a vintage chest makeover.

 First order of business was to fill the drawer pull holes.
 The were so large that the best way to resolve that was to insert a piece of dowel leaving a bit of space at the back.
 Cut off with a hacksaw and then tap in flush.

 Next, I knocked down all the bubbles and cracks with my sander to get a smooth surface.
-After all was prepped I got my paint ready.
-Look at this pail of sunshine!
-It’s called Jackfruit by Behr, but I use Glidden paint with my favorite Zibra brushes.

 This color reminded me of the simple daisy flower and it would suit the look I was after.
 Before that though, I used my handmade furniture wax to rub in places that I wanted distressing to occur.
 I use this method and my other methods when I want to heavily distress.

 All I did next was paint two layers of the Jackfruit, letting it cure between coats and then for some added fun.

 I realize that most prairie homes had extremely basic furniture and this chest makeover is by no means to replicate it,.
 However, it is meant to give the feeling of simplicity.
 To create that feel, I did some hand-painting that I thoroughly enjoy to give it that extra touch.

 The next step for my vintage chest makeover was to add these fantastic pulls by Rustic Brands.
 Aren’t they cool?